World Chess Championship 1910 (Lasker–Janowski)

-Emanuel Lasker faced David Janowski in the second 1910 World Chess Championship.
-The second of two Championship matches played in 1910 was contested from November 8 to December 8, 1910 in Berlin, Lasker successfully defending his title.
-In terms of the score (8 wins to Lasker, 0 wins to Janowski, 3 draws) it was the most one-sided World Chess Championship match in history.
+From November 8 to December 8, 1910, a World Chess Championship match was played in Berlin between the champion Emanuel Lasker and the challenger David Janowski.
+It was the second world championship match played in 1910, following Lasker's title defense against Carl Schlechter earlier that year.
+Lasker successfully defended his title, with the score—Lasker winning 8 games, Janowski winning none, and 3 draws—being the most one-sided in World Chess Championship history.

 Background

 Lasker and Janowski played two exhibition matches in 1909, the first drawn (+2 -2) and the second won convincingly by Lasker (+7 =2 -1).
 The longer 1909 match has sometimes been called a world championship match, but research by Edward Winter indicates that the title was not at stake.

 Results

 The first player to win eight games would be World Champion.